Rhaegar121/Enumerable/README.md

-# Morse Code Decoder
+# Enumerable

-> This is a Morse Code Decoder built using Ruby.
+> This is an educational project to create a class MyList and a module MyEnumerable using Ruby programming language.
+The module MyEnumerable will implement a subset of the functionality of Enumerable.

 ## Built With